RutgersCodingBootcamp/RUT-SOM-VIRT-DATA-PT-03-2021-U-C/02-Homework/14-Interactive-Web-Visualizations/Instructions/README.md

 ![Bubble Chart](Images/bubble_chart.png)

-4. Display the sample metadata, i.e., an individual's demographic information.
+4. Display sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+	* Display each key-value pair from the metadata JSON object somewhere on the page.

 ![hw](Images/hw03.png)

-6. Update all of the plots any time that a new sample is selected.
+5. Update all of the plots any time that a new sample is selected.

 Additionally, you are welcome to create any layout that you would like for your dashboard.
 An example dashboard is shown below:

+* **Note** The sample `index.html` was created using an older version of Bootstrap.

 ![hw](Images/hw02.png)